-We offer flexible and affordable quality education with a range of bursaries available, you can contact our Student Support Services team for further advice and guidance.
+We offer flexible and affordable quality education with a range of bursaries.
+You can contact a member of our Student Services team for further advice and guidance.

-At Brooksby Melton College we recognise that the costs of undertaking a higher education course can be daunting.
-However, money need not be a barrier to you participating in higher education.
-This page on our website is intended as a guide to the range of financial support packages available to students to help meet the costs associated with study.
+At Brooksby Melton College we recognise that the costs of undertaking a Higher Education course can be daunting.
+However, money need not be a barrier to you participating in Higher Education.
+This page is intended as a guide to the range of financial support packages available to students to help meet the costs associated with study.

 Prior to starting your course you will need to consider how you will afford some of the following costs: tuition fees, examination/registration fees, travel costs, equipment/materials, uniform/specialist kit and childcare costs if you have a young child/children.

-If you wish to enrol on a higher education course, you can apply for a higher education loan to cover your tuition fees and help towards your living costs.
-The main types of finance available are Tuition Fee Loans and Maintenance Loans (which have to be paid back) and Bursaries (which don’t).
+If you wish to enroll on a Higher Education course, you can apply for a Higher Education loan to cover your tuition fees and help towards your living costs.
+The main types of finance available are tuition fee loans and maintenance loans (which have to be paid back) and bursaries (which don’t).
 The amount you will be eligible for depends on your income and that of your household.

-Following a number of years of investment in both teaching & learning practices and facilities the college is better placed to provide the highest level of support to recruit and retain students on undergraduate programmes starting 2017/18.
-The change to our fees is supported by the student body and Student Union.
+Following a number of years of investment in both teaching and learning practices and facilities, the college is better placed to provide the highest level of support to recruit and retain students on Undergraduate programmes.
+Our tuition fees for 2020/21 are as follows:

 |University of Bolton||PGCE||£3000 per year|